 Bradley C. Flick

-Bradley C. Flick is center director at NASA’s Armstrong Flight Research Center in Edwards, California.
-He was appointed to this position on December 5, 2022, after serving as acting center director since July 2022.
-He oversees all aspects of management, strategy, and operations at Armstrong, one of the agency’s 10 field centers.
+Bradley C. Flick was center director at NASA’s Armstrong Flight Research Center in Edwards, California, until his retirement from NASA on March 20, 2026.
+He was appointed to the position on Dec.
+5, 2022, after serving as acting center director since July 2022.
+He oversaw all aspects of management, strategy, and operations at Armstrong, one of the agency’s 10 field centers

 Experience